-Known as “The Red City” for its rose-hued buildings, Marrakech is a cultural destination filled with stunning architecture, artisan traditions and mouth-watering cuisine.
-Whether you come to shop the souks or explore Morocco’s natural beauty, you’ll find inspiration in any of this city’s colourful corners.
-To help make the most of your visit, we asked Jinan Aitali, Concierge Supervisor at Four Seasons Resort Marrakech, to share recommendations for the best things to see and do in Marrakech – from how to shop the local souks to where to catch the best Moroccan sunsets.
+Known as the “Red City” for its rose-hued buildings, Marrakech is brimming with ancient history and stunning architecture, artisan traditions and mouthwatering cuisine.
+Whether you’ve come to shop the souks or simply soak up the atmosphere, you’ll find inspiration in any of this city’s colourful corners.
+Here Jihane Barehmi, Guest Relations Manager at Four Seasons Resort Marrakech, shares her recommendations for what not to miss.

 Photography David Crookes